AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 ---
 # Custom functions in Adaptive Forms Core Components

-<span class="preview"> This article contains content for some pre-release features.
+<span class="preview"> This article contains content for features under early adopter program.
 These pre-release features are accessible only through our [pre-release channel](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/release-notes/release-notes#forms).
 The features under the pre-release program are:
 * Optional parameter support in Custom Functions
 * Caching feature for Custom Functions
 * Global scope object and field objects support for Custom Functions